Mongolia: Climate

-Most of the country is hot in the summer and extremely cold in the winter, with January averages dropping as low as -30 °C. A vast front of cold, heavy, shallow air comes in from Siberia in winter and collects in river valleys and low basins causing very cold temperatures while slopes of mountains are much warmer due to the effects of temperature inversion (temperature increases with altitude).
+Mongolia is high, cold and windy.
+It has an extreme continental climate with long, cold winters and short summers, during which most of its annual precipitation falls.
+Most of the country is hot in the summer and extremely cold in the winter, with January averages dropping as low as -30 °C. In winter the region comes under the influence of the Siberian Anticyclone.
+A vast front of cold, heavy, shallow air comes in from Siberia in winter and collects in river valleys and low basins, causing very cold temperatures, while slopes of mountains are much warmer due to the effects of temperature inversion (temperature increases with altitude).
+The annual average temperature in Ulaanbaatar is −1.3 °C, making it the world's coldest capital city.
+The country is subject to occasional harsh climatic conditions known as zud, in which large proportions of livestock die from starvation or freezing temperatures or both, resulting in economic upheaval for the largely pastoral population.

-In winter the whole of Mongolia comes under the influence of the Siberian Anticyclone.
-The localities most severely affected by this cold weather are Uvs province (Ulaangom), western Khovsgol (Rinchinlhumbe), eastern Zavkhan (Tosontsengel), northern Bulgan (Hutag) and eastern Dornod province (Khalkhiin Gol).
-Ulaanbaatar is strongly, but less severely, affected.
-The cold gets less severe as one goes south, reaching the warmest January temperatures in Omnogovi Province (Dalanzadgad, Khanbogd) and the region of the Altai mountains bordering China.
-A unique microclimate is the fertile grassland-forest region of central and eastern Arkhangai Province (Tsetserleg) and northern Ovorkhangai Province (Arvaikheer) where January temperatures are on average the same and often higher than the warmest desert regions to the south in addition to being more stable.
-The Khangai Mountains play a certain role in forming this microclimate.
+A unique microclimate is the fertile grassland-forest region of central and eastern Arkhangai Province and northern Ovorkhangai Province where January temperatures are on average the same and often higher than the warmest desert regions to the south in addition to being more stable.
+The Khangai Mountains play a role in forming this microclimate.
 In Tsetserleg, the warmest town in this microclimate, nighttime January temperatures rarely go under -30 °C while daytime January temperatures often reach 0 °C to 5 °C.